 Parents must request the Baptism of their infants at least two months prior to the anticipated date of Baptism.
-The Baptism of infants is normally celebrated on the fourth Sunday of the month either at 11:15 am or during any of the regularly scheduled Masses of the Lord’s Day.
-Baptisms are not celebrated during Lent.
-New parents are required to take part in a four-session preparation program conducted in February, August, or November.
-Participation in the program should be completed before the birth of the child.
+The Baptism of infants is normally celebrated on Sunday immediately after the 10:30 a.m.
+Mass.
+New parents are required to take part in a three-session preparation program conducted in the Parish.
+It is better to complete participating in the program before the birth of the child.

 BAPTISM PREPARATION SESSIONS

 Ideally Baptism Preparation should be attended prior to the birth of the baby.
-To register for the session contact the parish office during office hours.
+To register for the session contact the Pastor during office hours.